LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/README.md

 </p>

 <p align="justify">
-  <sup><sup>5</sup>When restoring a backup configuration, the user will be asked to enter a 14-character code at some point.
-This code is part of the name of a configuration file inside the '/bin/Backup/' directory.
-The filename says something like:</sup>
+  <sup><sup>5</sup>When restoring a backup configuration, the user will be asked to enter a 14-character code.
+This code corresponds to part of the name of a configuration file located in the <code>/bin/Backup/</code> directory.
+The filename has the following format:</sup>
 </p>

 <sup><code>[DATE][HOUR]\_backup.dat</code></sup>

 <p align="justify">
-  <sup>The 14-character code is the [DATE][HOUR] descriptor of the filename.
-You can open this file using any text editor and edit some simulation settings that you find relevant.
-Please be reminded that editing anything in this file, except the reduced pressure and absolute temperature, may cause the program to detect overlapping configurations in the initial structure.</sup>
+  <sup>The 14-character code corresponds to the <code>[DATE][HOUR]</code> portion of the filename.
+This file can be opened with any text editor to modify some simulation settings if necessary.
+Note, however, that editing any parameter (position, orientation or box dimensions) may cause the program to detect overlapping configurations in the initial structure.</sup>
 </p>